 Marine Interpretation Centre

-Not content with just being a foodie capital, Fogo Island has quickly established itself as a creative arts destination.
-Dotting their rocky shores you will discover funky artisans and artist studios.
+Not content with just being a foodie capital, Fogo Island has also established itself as a creative arts destination.
+Dotting their rocky shores, you will discover funky artisan retreats and artist studios including Herring Cove Art at Shoal Bay and Young Studios in Joe Batt’s Arm.

 Herring Cove Art